 The Florida Education Investment Trust Fund (FEIT) provides school districts an opportunity to participate in a mutual investment pool that is designed to meet the cash management and short-term investment needs of school districts.
 FSBA and the Florida Association of District School Superintendents (FADSS) sponsor the Fund.
 The Fund’s investment objective is to provide Participants with the highest possible investment yield, while maintaining liquidity and preserving capital.

 The Florida Education Purchasing Consortium (FEPC) is an administrative entity created by FSBA and FADSS to provide school districts and public entities an opportunity to jointly participate in a cooperative purchasing program to maximize savings on the purchase of materials and services.
 The Consortium is intended to improve pricing, quality, service, and responsiveness from the vendors who seek to do business with Florida school districts.

 The FSBA Lease Purchase Program is designed to provide school districts with another option for building schools with tax exempt bonds.
 The Program allows local school boards to lease-purchase facilities and for buyers of the bonds to have their income tax exempt.
 This attractive financing program enables school districts to finance and build large numbers of schools at today’s market prices.
 This opportunity can be provided by a vote of the school board.

 FSBA produces a variety of publications to support, inform, and assist our membership.
 All of these publications are provided, free of charge, to FSBA members.
 In addition, many of these publications may be accessed on this FSBA website and on FSBA’s BoardDocs site.
-Some publications are available to non-FSBA members for a fee.

 Board Development Publications